theraulpareja/branch-protector/README.md

 ## How to test

-Please check the tests/how-to-test.md file for information in regards testing
+Please check the `tests/how-to-test.md' file for information in regards testing the application